Q: Who is the central figure? Is there a Jesus, Mohamed, God…?

 Summer Solstice – June 21 – 22 The longest day of the year.
 Yang peaks.
 Yin, or the feminine energy, grows and Yang or masculine energy begins to weaken.

-First Harvest August 1 – 2 We give thanks for the abundance that we have received.
+Feast of Transformation August 1 We give thanks for the abundance that we have received.
 This is a cross quarter day.

 Fall Equinox – Sept 21 When the day and night are equal length